taocpp/PEGTL/doc/Actions-and-States.md

 }
 ```

-The exact type of the input class passed to an action's `apply()`-method is not specified.
+The exact type of the input class passed to `apply()` is not specified.
 It is currently best practice to "template over" the type of the input as shown above.

 Actions can then assume that the input provides (at least) the following members.